 For information on dispensing paracetamol see PHARMAC: Paracetamol supply issue.

-Preliminary results from the RECOVERY trial support the use of dexamethasone in hospitalised patients with COVID-19 who require oxygen or ventilation.
+Evidence supports the use of corticosteroids in critically ill patients with severe COVID-19 who require oxygen or ventilation.

 Medicines not recommended for COVID-19